hoodcodes/hoodcodes.github.io/designpatterns/README.md

 ### Creational

-- Singleton
+- Singleton - Having a single Database connection example
 - Factory
 - Abstract Factory
-- Builder
+- Builder - when you want to control creation.
+Maybe you need to get a unique id attached.
 - Prototype

 ### Structural

 - Adapter
-- Bridge
+- Bridge - Sounds like the adapter.
+Different Database implementations example.
 - Composite
 - Decorator
-- Facade
+- Facade - Expose a small set of functionality.
+Keep it simple.
 - Flyweight

 - Proxy